fmerg/pymerkle/README.md

 ./dev/build-docs
 ```

-from inside the projects root dir to build Sphinx docs for the project.
+from inside the projects root dir to build the documentation (`./docs/build/index.html`)
-Provide `-h/--help` for more options.